 To get the new State Pension you will need at least 10 qualifying years on your National Insurance contribution record when you reach State Pension age.
 This does not have to be 10 qualifying years in a row.

 The current State Pension will continue to be paid to people already getting it and to people who reach State Pension age before the new scheme begins in April 2016,

 There are a number of ways you can find out:

 If you reach State Pension age before 6 April 2016 you may have received a letter from HM Revenue & Customs (HMRC) telling you there is a gap in your record.
 The letter isn't a bill - but it will tell you how much you can pay if you want to fill the gap and how you can pay if you opt to do so.

 If you reach State Pension Age after 6 April 2016, and have gaps in your National Insurance, HMRC won't send you a 'Gap in your National Insurance record' letter.
-This is because, subject to Parliaments approval, the Government plans to simplify the State Pension.
+This is because, the Government is changing the State Pension.
 Until these changes are implemented in 2016, it will be more difficult for you to decide whether paying for any gaps in your record will improve your future State Pension.

 The Department for Work and Pensions (DWP) Future Pension Centre can provide you with a State Pension Statement that will give you an estimate of your State Pension based on current rules.
 Once you have this they can also tell you whether there are any gaps in your National Insurance contributions record.